PAIA immedia Ecosystem

 - Information relating to immedia studio’s own commercial activities; and

-- Research carried out on behalf of a client by immedia Studio (Pty) Ltd, or commissioned from a third party for a customer;
+- Research carried out on behalf of a client by the immedia ecosystem (Pty) Ltd, or commissioned from a third party for a customer;

-- Research information belonging to immedia Studio (Pty) Ltd, whether carried out itself or commissioned from a third party.
+- Research information belonging to the immedia ecosystem (Pty) Ltd, whether carried out itself or commissioned from a third party.

 The requester must fulfill the prerequisites for access in terms of The Act, including the payment of a requested access fee.